 HydraFacial and Microneedling

 Microneedling treatments help rejuvenate skin by using extremely small needles that prick the outer layer of skin, in turn forcing collagen to be produced.
+But what are the true pros and cons of hydrafacial therapy?
 This treatment will give you temporarily smoother, plumper, and pinker skin!
 One of the cons of microneedling however, is that on its own, the results will not last.
 This treatment also has a larger risk of scarring and infection occurring.
 These risks can occur with both at-home treatments or dermatologist administered treatments.